 The causes of cat flu

 Most cat flu cases are caused by feline herpesvirus or feline calicivirus.
-These viruses are highly contagious and usually spread between cats through direct contact, sneeze droplets and shared food bowls.
+These viruses are highly contagious and usually spread between cats through direct contact, sneeze droplets, and shared food bowls.
 Virus particles can survive for up to a week in the environment, so your cat may not need to encounter an infected cat to catch the disease.

-Signs tend to appear after two to 10 days, and can include:
+Symptoms of cat flu tend to appear after two to 10 days, and can include:

 - discharge from nose and eyes